-- • In 2009, Lyttleton was listed as a Historic Area on the Historic Places Trust register and defined as "an area of special or outstanding historical or cultural heritage significance or value."
+- • In 2009, Lyttelton was listed as a Historic Area on the Historic Places Trust register and defined as "an area of special or outstanding historical or cultural heritage significance or value."

-- • Lyttleton has been subject to some
+- • Lyttelton has been subject to some

 earthquake damage to its historic buildings over the years.

-The famous Lyttleton Timeball Station which advised mariners of the time on arrival of their ships at Lyttleton port was unfortunately destroyed by the most recent earthquake.
+The famous Lyttelton Timeball Station which advised mariners of the time on arrival of their ships at Lyttelton port was unfortunately destroyed by the most recent earthquake.
 Work is underway to restore it to its former glory.